Real-Time Streamable Generative Speech Restoration with Flow Matching

 \subsection{Custom learned low-NFE ODE solvers}

-Given a fixed budget of DNN evaluations per frame (\ac{nfe}), we develop specialized learned Runge-Kutta ODE solvers (see \cref{sec:background-rk-solvers}) to optimize the achievable quality without model retraining or finetuning, at virtually no increase of computations during inference.
+Given a fixed budget of DNN evaluations per frame (\ac{nfe}), we develop specialized \ac{lrk} ODE solvers (see \cref{sec:background-rk-solvers}) to optimize the achievable quality without model retraining or finetuning, at virtually no increase of computations during inference.
+Conceptually, our proposal is related to \cite{guo2022personalized} from numerical literature, but differs in the following ways: we use loss functions specific to speech processing instead of a simple \ac{mse}; we set $\Delta\tau=1$ to guarantee a fixed low \ac{nfe}; since intermediate results are not valid clean speech estimates, we only calculate the loss on the single endpoint $\hat{x}_1 = \hat{s}$; our integrated function $\lvel$ is high-dimensional and given by a neural network, rather than a simple function from low-dimensional numerical \ac{ode} problems.
 We train the scheme's parameters $\{\mathbf A, \mathbf b, \mathbf c\}$, given a pretrained flow matching model $v_{\theta}$ with frozen weights $\theta$, by solving the ODE \eqref{eq:flow-ode} with the current \ac{rk} scheme and treating the final output as the clean speech estimate via $\auE := \iSTFT(\spec_1)$.
 To optimize $\{\mathbf A, \mathbf b, \mathbf c\}$, we backpropagate through the whole solved ODE path and multiple \ac{dnn} calls to determine the gradients, using the following loss: